Da Nang City General Information

 Da Nang City is one of the major port cities in Vietnam (in addition to Ho Chi Minh city and Hai Phong) and the biggest city on the South Central Coast of Vietnam.
 The city is on the coast of the East Sea, at the mouth of the Hàn River.
-Da Nang is the commercial and educational center of Central Vietnam, with a well-sheltered, easily accessible port.
+Da Nang is the commercial and educational centre of Central Vietnam, with a well-sheltered, easily accessible port.

 In fact, its location on the path of National Route 1A and the North-South Railway makes it a hub for transportation.
 Da Nang is within 100 km of several UNESCO World Heritage Sites, including the Imperial City of Hue, the Old Town of Hoi An, and the My Son ruins.
 The city was previously known as Cua Hàn during early Ðai Viet settlement, and as Tourane (or Turon) during French colonial rule.
-It is the fourth biggest economic center in Vietnam (after Ho Chi Minh city, Ha Noi, and Hai Phong).
+It is the fourth biggest economic centre in Vietnam (after Ho Chi Minh city, Ha Noi, and Hai Phong).

 Before 1997, Da Nang City was part of Quang Nam-Da Nang Province.
 On 1 January 1997, Da Nang was separated from Quang Nam province to become one of five independent (centrally controlled) municipalities in Vietnam.
 Da Nang is listed as a first-class city and has a higher urbanization ratio than any of Vietnam’s other provinces or centrally governed cities.
 In terms of the urban population, Da Nang is the 4th largest city in Vietnam.